-The Super withdrawal program gave people a seemingly one-off chance to withdraw \$20,000 from their retirement accounts before retirement at an expected cost to their balance at retirement of perhaps \$120,000 in today's dollars.
-Those who chose to withdraw were strongly selected-younger, with very little assets, very low rates of saving, more likely to be in blue-collar occupations and to live in rural or remote areas, with much greater spending in cash and on gambling.
+The Super withdrawal program gave people a one-time chance to withdraw \$20,000 from their retirement accounts before retirement at an expected cost to their future selves of \$120,000 in today's dollars.
+Those who chose to withdraw were highly idiosyncratic: asset-poor, far lower-saving, more likely to be in blue-collar occupations and to live in rural or remote areas, less likely to be college-educated, and with much greater spending in cash and on gambling.
 And, overwhelmingly, they did not use their withdrawals to repair their financial circumstances-indeed, the worse their circumstances, the less likely they were to do so.
-The magnitude and frequency of their spending is inconsistent with rational, forward-looking behavior.
+Given the broad swath of the population-roughly one in four 34-year-olds-that withdrew, our evidence suggests a high lower bound on the number of present-biased people in the population.
+By their having withdrawn, we now observe a 'tag' (Akerlof, 1978) that will enable further study of present bias.